bobbingwide/tags/readme.txt

 New bespoke plugin.
 Originally developed to migrate content from Drupal to WordPress.

 == Changelog ==
+= 0.2.0 =
+* Added: Results and Attendance section automatically added for a Player, [github bobbingwide tags issues 8]

 = 0.1.0=
 * Fixed: Determine lat and long automatically from address and post code,[github bobbingwide tags issue 5]
 * Changed: Support for WordPress 5.0 and the new block editor, [github bobbingwide tags issue 6]